simplystats/simplystats.github.io/_posts/2016-09-06-a-short-guide-for-phd-applicants.md

 quite challenging.

-When choosing classes note that the area of math most related to your Stat PhD courses is Real
+When choosing classes note that the area of math most related to your stat PhD courses is Real
 Analysis.
 The area of math most used in applied work is Linear Algebra, specifically matrix theory including understanding eigenvalues and eigenvectors.
 You might not make the connection between